Magistrate Judge Joseph C. SperoSan Francisco Courthouse, Courtroom D – 15th Floor

 The pertinent parts of Judge Spero’s standing orders are set forth below:

-- Any proposed stipulation or proposed order in a case subject to electronic filing shall be sent by mail to email@example.com.
-This address is to be used only for proposed orders unless otherwise directed by the Court.
+Pursuant to General Order 72-3, no paper courtesy copies will be accepted by the undersigned pending further order of the Court.
+Instead, courtesy copies should be emailed to email@example.com.
+In addition, any proposed stipulation or proposed order in a case subject to electronic filing shall be sent by email to firstname.lastname@example.org.
+This address is to be used only for proposed orders and courtesy copies unless otherwise directed by the Court.

 Delivery AddressUnited States District Court